upperhandmusic/vivace/packages/core/README.md

 A library for writing music applications.

+The core library focuses on foundational music concepts such as pitch, scales, intervals, rhythm and more.

 **THIS PACKAGE IS STILL IN VERY EARLY DEVELOPMENT AND SUBJECT TO CHANGE UNTIL FIRST STABLE RELEASE**

 ## Features